All Episodes

 Students have sent club officials emails calling the event racist and disgusting, but the club said it's about stoking debate on the issue of illegal immigrants.

-It's not a racist event, first and foremost, said Sarah Chambers, twenty-one year old president of the college Republicans.
+It's not a racist event, first and foremost, said Sarah Chambers, 21-year-old president of the College Republicans.

 Just because we don't want illegal immigrants being able to completely disregard the laws of our country doesn't make us racist.

-This is exactly the kind of discussion that should be happening on college campaign.
+This is exactly the kind of discussion that should be happening on college campaign all over the country.

 That's a typical left-wing trick to shut down debate.